nagyistge/flow-to-go/docs/how-to-build.md

 1. The *root folder* contains a `package.json` for development dependencies (gulp, typings...)
 2. The *src folder* contains the application and a `package.json` for all bundled dependencies

+## When should I use which Gulp-Task ?

+- `build:debug` - transpile, copy files and **keep debug outputs**
+- `build` - transpile, copy files and **remove debug outputs**
+- `start:debug` - build with debug output and start `main.js`
+- `release` - transpile, copy files, remove debug outputs, collect license info and build electron app
+- `start release` - build and start the electron app